 Scripting – planning what you’ll say

-Scripting involves using planned, pre-learned or memorized language, either scripted beforehand, or using entire speech bits from movies, books, or personal experiences.
+Scripting involves using planned, pre-learned or memorised language, either scripted beforehand, or using entire speech bits from movies, books, or personal experiences.

-Scripting is aptly named, it literally means to write scripts (whole speeches, sentences or just bullet points) to navigate social situations or express emotions and have a sense of comfort or predictability in stressful situations.
-Scripting can involve planning out variations of conversations, and rehearse what you’ll say if they ask X or Y.
+Scripting is aptly named; it literally means to write scripts (whole speeches, sentences or just bullet points) to navigate social situations or express emotions and have a sense of comfort or predictability in stressful situations.
+Scripting can involve planning out variations of conversations, and rehearsing what you’ll say if they ask X or Y.

 Scripting is very useful for difficult phone calls or interviews when you’re anxious that your mind will be blank and you forget what you wanted to say.